lblod/frontend-embeddable-notule-editor/README.md

 the consumer loads the editor in their own div element.
 This editor is fully defined in `app/components/simple-editor.js`, with all consumer-facing logic bound in `insertedInDom`.
 Because the editor is a black box for the consumer, it is not possible to load plugins the same way as in Ember for them.
 Instead, all plugins are loaded in ember code depending on a config the consumer passes.

-#### Important notes
+#### Important Develop notes
-- Because the consumer can only choose to enable or disable a plugin, it is important to fully specify everything a plugin needs correctly (like buttons).
+- **Placement of UI elements is important**: Because the consumer can only choose to enable or disable a plugin, it is important to fully specify everything a plugin needs correctly (like buttons).
 Unlike with the dummy-app of ember-rdfa-editor, everything placed in the template will be visible, so give some thought about placement and CSS.
-- Make sure to update the Readme for any changes to PRs (e.g. bumping the editor-plugins version).
+- **Update Readme**: Make sure to update the Readme for any changes to PRs (e.g. bumping the editor-plugins version).
 The Readme includes quite a lot of duplicate explanation as there can be subtle differences for using a plugin in the Embeddable.
+This means that updating the plugins might also mean having to update the readme to include some new changes.

+#### Specific Embeddable Quirks
+- **SVGs icons are inline**: `ember-svg-jar` is used in a custom `AuIcon` component to render SVGs inline.
+This is because linking to the icons via `@appUniversum` would create CORS errors.

 ## Further Reading / Useful Links
 * [ember.js](https://emberjs.com/)
 * [ember-cli](https://ember-cli.com/)